inseri-swiss/inseri-core-wp/docs/blocks/webApi.md

 ### Show block

-You can hide the web API block if you set it to execude automatically.
+The block can be hidden from readers but its content is still available as input for other blocks.
+You can hide it only if you set it to execute automatically.

 ### Call automatically